 Finally, in this chart there was no ovulation.
 There is no shift.
 The chart can’t explain why ovulation didn’t happen, but multiple annovulatory cycles warrant a visit to your care provider.

 Can basal body temperature predict pregnancy?

 Ah, see that’s a good question.
 A sustained basal body temperature beyond 16 days is generally considered an early sign of pregnancy.
-BBT tracking can also help you know when to take a pregnancy test, as in general, a test won’t be accurate until at minimum 10 days past ovulation with 14+ days being most accurate.
+BBT tracking can also help you know when to take a pregnancy test, as in general, a test won’t be accurate until at minimum about 10 days past ovulation with 14+ days being most accurate.

 Some women will also see what’s called a triphasic chart when pregnant.
 This is where about 6 to 12 days after ovulation when implantation occurs there is a second temperature shift.
 During pregnancy higher levels of progesterone are released to prevent your period, and this increase can cause an additional temperature rise.
 You can be pregnant without a triphasic chart, and you can have a second rise without being pregnant, unfortunately.

 Can basal body temperature predict my period?

 After you chart for a while, you probably will see a pattern as far as when your BBT temperatures drop.
 Some women get a drop just before their period.
 Others have a more gradual decline or a drop after bleeding has begun.
 If you are one of those that get a drop prior to bleeding, yes, it could be a way of judging whether or not your period is about to start.
 Remember though, sometimes one-day dips happen.